XERITERN/XERITERN/README.md

 - 👋 Hi, I’m @XERITERN
-- 👀 I’m interested in  i dont know
+- 👀 I’m interested in learning Web development
-- 🌱 I’m currently learning i dont know
+- 🌱 I’m currently learning Java Script
-- 💞️ I’m looking to collaborate on ... onlyfans
+- 💞️ I’m looking for free help in learning
-- 📫 How to reach me ... do not reach me

 <!---
 XERITERN/XERITERN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.